 Are you worried about your child’s worsening vision?

-Or would you simply rather not wear glasses or contact lenses during the day?
+Or is wearing glasses or contact lenses during the day a hassle?

-Orthokeratology (OrthoK) overnight vision correction is available at Custom Eyecare in Newcastle
+Orthokeratology (OrthoK) overnight vision correction is available for adults, teens, & children at Custom Eyecare in Newcastle

 - Do you play any kind of sport, especially water sports such as swimming or surfing?